 Recently I received an e-mail from someone trying to sell me a few autographs of high profile celebrities including Michael Jordan, Gerald Ford and a few others.
 As a rule I never buy a Michael Jordan autograph unless it's from UDA or I personally witnessed Jordan sign it.
-MJ's autograph is among the most forged in the world, and inconsistent enough to make authentication after the fact almost impossible, similar to Dan Marino (I wrote about this in detail in a previous post
+MJ's autograph is among the most forged in the world, and inconsistent enough to make authentication after the fact extremely difficult.

 I sent an e-mail to my prospective seller with my findings and, no surprise, received no response.
 I now wonder if this person had e-mailed several autograph dealers knowing what he was peddling was of questionable authenticity.
 I'm glad I didn't get burned, and I'm glad I was able to remove my questionable Ford autographs before someone bought them.